-UC Hastings Law Professor Kelly Weisberg received the Hope Rising Journalism Award at the International Family Justice Center Conference earlier this month in recognition of her work as editor of the leading legal newsletter on domestic violence.
+UC Law SF Professor Kelly Weisberg received the Hope Rising Journalism Award at the International Family Justice Center Conference earlier this month in recognition of her work as editor of the leading legal newsletter on domestic violence.

 “It’s not journalism in the sense of what most people think of as journalism,” Weisberg said.
 “It’s more scholarship, very specialized scholarship.”

 Weisberg assumed the helm of the national newsletter Domestic Violence Report in 2012, following the tenure of another noted expert in domestic violence, Joan Zorza, who founded the publication in 1995.
 Over the past nine years, she has continued the newsletter’s critical work, writing and editing articles on such topics such as stalking, separation abuse, firearms, violence in the tribal community, and the role of police.